HakanGeyik/HTMLFirstLesson/README.md

 # HTMLFirstLesson

-This is a repository for HTML Lesson
+This is a repository for the HTML Lesson

 Hello